 Scientific field work can take many forms.
 To read about a trip to gather sediment cores from lakes in Colorado, check out a photo journal of lake coring.

-These lessons were created or adapted by Frank Telles, a graduate student at Northern Arizona University.
+These lessons were created or adapted by Frank Telles at Northern Arizona University.